 - July to September – The number of recent bookings for this period, especially September, shows that confidence is high.
 There is real hope that weddings can return to near-normal later in the summer.
 It is so much easier to enable good ventilation and use of outdoor spaces in the summer months.
 We are confident that data from Spring weddings will demonstrate that larger weddings with fewer restrictions can be supported and that any breaches in social distancing haven’t put guests or staff at unnecessary risk.

 - October onwards – Advances in ventilation for venues, along with a wider rollout of vaccines, should ensure that it is safer for large numbers to socialise indoors during the winter months.
 This may be the point that marquee weddings at home become comparatively safe, with processes for COVID-safe weddings in venues well documented and easy to replicate.

 Be ready for proposal season

 40% of proposals take place from December to mid-February and this year we are expecting a higher number as there has been a pent-up market over the past 8 months.

-It is easy to just focus on surviving the winter but for those with confidence in their business plan, this December and January will be the best opportunity to build up a strong flow of bookings to help your business recover fast.
+It is easy to just focus on surviving the winter but for those with confidence in their business plan, early 2021 will be the best opportunity to build up a strong flow of bookings to help your business recover fast.

 Work out the most cost-effective way to attract new bookings, through updating your website, spending time on social media, adding your business to wedding directories or guest blogging.